mcfarljw/vuedoo/README.md

 # Vuedoo

-The goal of the project is to encapsulate the boilerplate required for creating Vue projects with Webpack.
+The goal of the project is to encapsulate the boilerplate code required for creating modern javascript applications with Webpack.

 ## Usage